-- A. Twist hand at chin level short whistles - B. Arm overhead swimmer enters water; drop arm to side while swimmer enters water - C. Arm overhead swimmer returns to backstroke start position - D. Arm moves to shoulder level signal to "take your mark" - E. Arm moves to side of body starting signal - .1 Swimmers who are deaf or hard of hearing require a visual starting signal, i.e., a strobe light and/or Starter's arm signals.
+- A. Twist hand at chin level short whistles - B. Arm overhead long whistle swimmer enters water; drop arm to side while swimmer enters water - C. Arm overhead swimmer returns to backstroke start position - D. Arm moves to shoulder level signal to "Take Your Marks" - E. Arm moves to side of body starting signal - F. Arm raised overhead with palm up (at any time after D. - ["Take Your Marks"] and prior to E. [starting signal] swimmer released from "Take Your Marks" command) - .1 Swimmers who are deaf or hard of hearing require a visual starting signal, i.e., a strobe light and/or Starter's arm signals.
 The Referee may reassign lanes within the swimmer's heat, i.e., exchanging one lane for another, so that the strobe light or Starter's arm signal can more readily be seen by the swimmer who is deaf or hard of hearing.
 Standard Starter's arm signals are shown in Figures 1 and 2.
 A recall rope is required in the event of a recall, provided the meet host is notified by the entry deadline that a swimmer who is deaf or hard of hearing will be participating. - .2 Strobe Light Location The Starter shall advise the swimmers about the location of the strobe light and the light shall be located where the swimmers can clearly see it for the start.
-For backstroke starts, the light should be positioned so that the swimmers don't have to turn their heads to look backwards.

-105.4 COGNITIVE DISABITIES - A swimmer with a cognitive disability may be permitted to have a Personal Assistant on the deck when necessary.
+For backstroke starts, the light should be positioned so that the swimmers don't have to turn their heads to look backwards. - 105.4 COGNITIVE DISABILITIES A swimmer with a cognitive disability may be permitted to have a Personal Assistant on the deck when necessary.
 Specific circumstances may allow rule modifications as communicated and approved in accordance with Rule 105.1.2 to be granted.
 Patience and clarity in communication is often required for a swimmer with a cognitive disability.